THIS WEEK AT ST. LUKE’S

-Sunday Liturgy, 10AM – (this is in addition to Morning Prayer, Rite I at 9AM).
-Sunday Liturgy will be offered with spiritual communion.
+Sunday Liturgy, 10AM –Sunday Liturgy is a service of Ante-Communion with spiritual communion.
 A full service leaflet for the Sunday service may be found by clicking below:

 Please join us on our Facebook page for the streaming of the services listed above.

 Click here for a copy of the Book of Common Prayer!